-Ground works will be required to clear the site and to facilitate construction of building foundations, access roads, utilities and landscaping.
+Ground works will be required to clear the site and to facilitate, access roads, utilities and landscaping.
 The Land, Soils, Geology & Hydrogeology Chapter of the EIAR details the existing ground conditions at the site and provides a summary of the anticipated stratigraphy of the soil beneath the site.